-[This is the second part of a special series, “Making of A Champion”, contributed by my equestrian daughters.
+[The second part of a special series, “Making of A Champion.”
 This post is by my daughter, Tara.]

 I love horses.
 I love to ride horses.
 I live to ride horses.